radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 File Manager is only accessible in the Classic Control Panel.

-RadiantOne does not allow access to its files via operating system user interfaces.
+RadiantOne does not allow access to files via operating system user interfaces.
 The File Manager option allows you to view, upload, and download files that reside under the RLI_HOME directory.
 It also allows you to build jar files.
 To access the File Manager, in the Classic Control Panel, go to Settings > Configuration > File Manager.
+The admin that accesses Classic Control Panel must be assigned to a role that impersonates a role (e.g. Directory Administrators and FileManagerAdmin) that has file-manager-read and/or file-manager-write vdPrivilege to read (file-manager-read) and/or read and manage (file-manager-write) files from File Manager.
+By default only the Directory Administrators and FileManagerAdmin roles have these privileges in Classic Control Panel.

-The default location displayed is RLI_HOME.
+The default location displayed in File Manager is RLI_HOME.

 >[!note] Files at the RLI_HOME level cannot be modified with File Manager.